-Minibeast Themed Activity Ideas to Celebrate National Insect Week
+10 Minibeast Activities to Celebrate National Insect Week

 Posted by EYR Team on 8th Apr 2019

-Lets celebrate all things creepy crawly this National Insect Week!
+read moreCelebrate all things creepy crawly this National Insect Week with minibeast activities for early years children.

-Encourage the children to celebrate all things creepy crawly this National Insect Week and learn more about the most diverse group of animals with our exciting range of hands-on insect activity ideas – perfect for your primary school, nursery or early years setting!
+We’ve put together 10 buzz-worthy ideas to learn more about this incredibly diverse group of creatures.
+Read on for exciting hands-on insect activity ideas - perfect for your primary school, nursery or early years setting!

 1. Create a Miniature Minibeast Scene